awstringer1/aghq-software-paper-code/README.md

 - `INLA`: used as one method to compare to in Example 5.1, Loaloa.
 Not on `CRAN`, can be installed from [this page](https://www.r-inla.org/download-install).

-- `EpiILMCT`: a dataset from this package is used
+- `EpiILMCT`: a dataset from this package is used in Example 4.1.

 Note that the `aghq` package itself has only a few dependencies and they are all on `CRAN`.
 But some examples compare to other methods, use data from other packages, or, in one case, use one function from another